-Grace Evangelical Church is an independent, reformed baptist, and evangelical church located in Oak Harbor, WA.
+Grace Evangelical Church is a Particular Baptist Church located in Oak Harbor, WA.
 We are one of the member churches of the Fellowship of Independent Reformed Evangelicals (FIRE).
 Our mission is to honor the Lord through building a community of gospel-centered people.
 To that end, we are:

 At the very beginning of our understanding of faith and life are the scriptures of the Old and New Testaments.
 They are, "...the only sufficient, certain, and infallible rule of all saving knowledge, faith, and obedience."
 We place a very high value on reading, preaching, and being guided by what is in the bible.
 The Word is a fundamental means that God uses to minister His grace in our Lord Jesus Christ to us.